vectordotdev/vector/changelog.d/dd_logs_semantic_meaning.fix.md

-The `datadog_logs` source now does not require a semantic meaning input definition for `message` and `timestamp` fields.
+The `datadog_logs` sink now does not require a semantic meaning input definition for `message` and `timestamp` fields.

 While the Datadog logs intake does handle these fields if they are present, they aren't required.